Skip to Content

 • Restitution: You may be required to pay restitution to the victim for any damages or losses they suffered as a result of the robbery.

-Aggravated Robbery: Aggravated robbery is a more serious offense and is considered a class Y felony.
+Aggravated Robbery: Aggravated robbery is a more serious offense and is considered a Class Y felony.
 It involves using a deadly weapon during the commission of the robbery.
 Penalties for aggravated robbery include:

 • Prison Sentence: A prison sentence ranging from 10 to 40 years or life imprisonment.